 WHAT SHOULD MY STUDENT CALL ME?

 This is your choice.
-It can be Mr or Mrs or casual, your given name or simply Mum and Dad.
+It can be Mr or Mrs, your given name or simply Mum and Dad.

 MY STUDENT IS USING TOO MUCH WATER.
 IS IT OK FOR ME TO ASK THEM NOT TO DO THIS?

 Yes, explain the current water restrictions in your area.
 Explain that it is not your decision but that of the local council.

 I TOLD MY STUDENT TO ‘HELP THEMSELVES’ TO FOOD BUT WHEN I ARRIVED HOME MY STUDENT HAD EATEN ALL THE TREATS IN THE LARDER.